|1||University of Utah||Utah|

 8. University of Nevada Reno, Reno, Nevada

-University of Nevada Reno, Reno, was founded in 1874.
-The school is home to 21,353 students enrolled in more than 145 degree programs across nine colleges and schools.
-The School of Engineering, Department Computer Science and Engineering offers a Minor in Digital Interactive Games.
+The School of Engineering at the University of Nevada Reno houses the Department of Computer Science and Engineering.
+Here, aspiring game designers can earn a Minor in Digital Interactive Games.
 Students may add the Minor to the BS in Computer Science and Engineering.
 An MS in Computer Science and Engineering, and a PhD in Computer Science are also available.

 The Minor in Interactive Games requires seven courses.
 A few sample courses include Human Computer Interaction (HCI), Artificial Intelligence (AI), AI Programming, Embedded Games Development, Advanced Digital Media, Advanced Game Development, Game Design for Journalists, Interactive Media, and Sound and Image.
 Required courses will depend on the major (computer science or engineering).